bcgov/aps-infra-platform/documentation/how-to/sdx-edge-runtime-groups.md

 `targetKid` is required for `replace` and `delete`. `certificatePem` (one entry) or `publicKeyPem` is required for `add`, `rotate`, and `replace`.
-A caller may supply a full `urn:ca:bc:sdx:edge:…` `kid` to address an existing key.
+A caller may supply a full `urn:ca:bc:sdx:edge:...` `kid` to address an existing key.

 !!! warning "Query parameter `action=delete` vs `operation=delete`"